 Places to see in Dalhousie: Satdhara Falls, Panchpula, Dainkund Peak, Bakrota Hills, Subhash Baoli, Ganji Pahari

 Driving time: 11 hours

-Although it is more than 800 km far away, the capital of Kashmir, Srinagar is undeniably one of the much-loved hill stations in all of India.
-It is one of the most beautiful places you can find in the country and this is not an exaggeration.
+Although it is more than 800 km away from the capital of Kashmir, Srinagar is undeniably one of the much-loved hill stations in all of India.
+It is one of the most beautiful places you can find in the country which is not an exaggeration.
 The stunning Dal Lake at its centre is the biggest draw of the hill station.
 Impressive Mughal Gardens also dot the map of Srinagar.
 Travel from Delhi to Srinagar by flight to save money.
 HappyEasyGo offers you the lowest airfares in India to make your dreams come true.

 Places to see in Srinagar: Dal Lake, Shalimar Bagh, Indira Gandhi Memorial Tulip Garden, Shankaracharya Temple, and Chashme Shahi

 Do not wait.
 Plan a holiday today and head over to one of these amazing places.